-A number of private sector companies and research institutions are actively working to discover and develop new vector-control formulations, tools and technologies.
+A number of private sector companies, research institutions and donors are actively working to discover and develop new vector-control formulations, tools and technologies.
 The current pipeline for reformulations of existing insecticides and new active ingredients is promising.
 However, more investment will be required to speed up the research and development process, and evaluation to establish public health value of these new tools.

 One important partner is the Innovative Vector Control Consortium (IVCC).
 The IVCC is a product-development partnership whose pipeline includes non-pyrethroid LLINs and LLINs treated with two classes of insecticides, which may become available within 2–5 years.
-The IVCC has already supported the development of a reformulated non-pyrethroid compound with a residual efficacy of up to 6 months.
+The IVCC has already supported the development of a reformulated non-pyrethroid IRS compound, with a residual efficacy of up to 6 months.
 The longer term research pipeline includes discovery of three new classes of insecticide, each with a novel mode of action, expected by 2022.
 This novel mode of action insecticides will form the basis for development of the future IRS and LLIN products.

-Various other novel approaches are being developed, including spatial repellents, attract-and-kill trapping systems, new larvicides, and microbial and genetic manipulation of mosquitoes.
+Various novel approaches are being evaluated, including spatial repellents, attract-and-kill trapping systems, new larvicides, and microbial and genetic manipulation of mosquitoes.
 Also, a range of non-insecticidal vector-control solutions are being evaluated for potential public health use.

 8. What are the financial implications of implementing the GPIRM?